Brian11f/List-Emails-with-Elm/README.md

 I have never used a functional language before and I wanted to challenge myself while learning something new.
 What I have learned is that functional programing is a hard thing to pick up in a single weekend.
 What I am going to bring more into my day to day programing is immutable data and small reusable functions with minimal side effects as possible.

 Some pain points with Elm are the language is still very fluid.
 The syntax is a hard reading coming from javascript but it is growing on me.
-That said the HTML function syntax make enormous amount of sense for Elm.
+That said the HTML function syntax makes alot of sense for Elm.
 Example:
 ```elm
 div [] []